Nambaryn Enkhbayar: Presidency (2005–2009)

-New political party establishment
+Post-presidency (since 2009)

+Party split

-In 2010, Enkhbayar established a political party and named it Mongolian People's Revolutionary Party.
-The party received approval to use the previous name of the Mongolian People's Party from the Supreme Court of Mongolia on 26 June 2011.
-Enkhbayar became the chairman of his established party.
+In 2010, Enkhbayar established a political party and named it the Mongolian People's Revolutionary Party.
+The party received approval to use the previous name of the Mongolian People's Party (MPP) from the Supreme Court of Mongolia on 26 June 2011.
+Enkhbayar himself became the first and only chairman of his party.
+The MPRP, for much of its decade-long existence, was the primary third-party force and key anti-establishment party up until 2021, when the party decided to merge back into the MPP during its hundred year anniversary.